Mohamed-Mohamed-Ibrahim/Weather-Stations-Monitor/K8S.md

 3. Running all `kubectl apply -f ./k8s/` -> Do not this till the end as some services are fully done
    1. Running kafka `kubectl apply -f ./k8s/kafka/`
       1. Entering kafka `kubectl exec --stdin --tty <pod> -- /bin/sh` -> all staff will be found at `/opt/bitnami/kafka/bin/`
+      2. To communicate with kafka few examples are in Resources
    2. Running central_station `kubectl apply -f ./k8s/central_station/`
       1. if for the first time => should build Dockerfile `docker build -t central_station central_station/`
       2. then add the image name in the k8s yaml file